Morton-on-Swale: Governance

-The village lies within the Richmond UK Parliament constituency.
-It also lies within the Swale electoral division of North Yorkshire County Council and the Morton-on-Swale ward of Hambleton District Council.
-An electoral ward in the same name exists.
-This ward stretches north to Danby Wiske with a total population taken at the 2011 Census of 1,761.
+The village is in the Richmond and Northallerton UK Parliament constituency.
+Morton-on-Swale electoral ward stretches north to Danby Wiske and had a population at the 2011 Census of 1,761.
+From 1974 to 2023 Morton-on-Swale was part of the Hambleton District of North Yorkshire, it is now administered by the unitary North Yorkshire Council.

 Geography

 The parish boundary is formed by the River Swale on the west and River Wiske on the east and south.
 The northern boundary runs just south of Thrintoft.
-The neighbouring parishes consist of Ainderby Steeple, Thrintoft, Scruton, Leeming, Gatenby, Maunby, Newby Wiske and Warlaby.
-The village lies on the A684 road between Northallerton and Bedale.
-The villages of Ainderby Steeple and Thrintoft are within a mile of the village.
+The neighbouring parishes are Ainderby Steeple, Thrintoft, Scruton, Leeming, Gatenby, Maunby, Newby Wiske and Warlaby.
+The village straddles the A684 road between Northallerton and the A1M motorway.
+The villages of Ainderby Steeple and Thrintoft are within.
 The highest point in the village is 131 ft at the recreation ground.

-In September 2000, the Environment Agency installed a river level monitoring station in the village.
-It measures the water levels in the River Swale.
-The range of river levels is between 0.13 m and 5.8 m.
-The highest recorded level at this point on the river was 6.47 m on 6 September 2008.
+In September 2000, the Environment Agency installed a river level monitoring station to measure the water levels in the Swale.
+The range is between 0.13 m and 5.8 m.
+The highest recorded level at this point was 6.47 m on 6 September 2008.

-The Wensleydale Railway Association have extended their line, that currently runs from Redmire to Leeming Bar, to run just to the north of the village.
-This section open to traffic between 2014 and 2016, with a temporary station at Northallerton West and plans to go as far as the East Coast Main Line.
+The Wensleydale Railway Association extended its line, that runs from Redmire and Leeming Bar, to run just to the north of the village with a temporary station at Northallerton West and plans to go as far as the East Coast Main Line.
 This has meant the construction of two level crossings in the village.

 Demography

-2001 census

 The 2001 UK census showed that the population was split 48.6% male to 51.4% female.
 The religious constituency was made of 86.4% Christian and the rest stating no religion or not stating at all.
 The ethnic make-up was 98.1% White British, 1.13% White other and 0.75% Mixed Asian.
 There were 242 dwellings.

-2011 census

 The 2011 UK census showed that the population was split 46.6% male to 53.4% female.
 The religious constituency was made of 71.3% Christian, 0.4% Buddhist and the rest stating no religion or not stating at all.
 The ethnic make-up was 95.5% White British with the rest consisting of 4.3% each White Other and 0.2% Asian British.
 There were 250 dwellings.

 Community and culture

-There is no church in the village, though the Methodists did erect a chapel in 1815 which is now a Grade II listed private dwelling.
+There is no church in the village, though the Methodists erected a chapel in 1815 which is now a Grade II listed private dwelling.
 The United Methodist Free Church also built a chapel in 1879, which is also private dwellings.
 The village is served by three bus routes running from Northallerton to RAF Leeming, Bedale and Hawes.
 There is one public house, a butchers shop and a village store that includes the local post office.